Complete Guide to Summer Wedding Flowers

 Ideas for Summer Floral Choices by Color

-Once you set your wedding palette, sometimes the bloom species isn’t as important as the color.
+Once you’ve set your wedding palette, the bloom species may not be as important as the color.
 Plus, some flowers come in various hues, so your favorite bloom may fit into your color scheme after all.
 However, there may be times when getting particular flowers can be difficult.

 Blush Summer Wedding Flowers